Let the experts do all the work – sit back, relax and watch your pension grow. You’ll get a 25% bonus from the government too.

 And if you’re more experienced, you can open a self-invested personal pension (SIPP), where you can make the investment decisions for yourself too, and buy and sell investments.
 Here’s the best SIPPs.

-Best of all, with all personal pensions, you’ll get a bonus from the government, which starts at 25% of what you put in.
+Best of all, with all pension pots, you’ll get a bonus from the government, which starts at 25% of what you put in.
 More on this below!

-With a personal pension, you’ll get a bonus from the government – a massive 25% top-up on what you put in.
+With a pension pot, you’ll get a bonus from the government – a massive 25% top-up on what you put in.

-This top-up is intended to reimburse the amount of tax you’ve already paid – as paying into your pension is intended to be tax free.
+This top-up is intended to reimburse the amount of tax (basic rate tax) you’ve already paid – as paying into your pension is intended to be tax free.

 Why tax free?
 Well, the government want people to save as much as they can for their retirement, as the state pension is probably not going to be enough for people to live on just by itself any more.